Zanger67/WikiLeet/README.md

 > Some sample images from an export are visible at the bottom of this README

+## How to Use
+### `(Progress Updater Juypter Notebook)[Progress_Updater.ipynb]`
+This file is a Juypter Notebook file (python based) that takes an inventory of the code files in your repo and outputs a markdown README.md file like you see below, sorting by question, grouping by difficulty, and linking to the official leetcode website!

+`.py` verion also avalible under the same name.

+***MAKE SURE TO ADJUST THE PATHS BEFORE RUNNING IT.
+SEE [THIS](https://github.com/Zanger67/leetcode) REPO FOR AN EXAMPLE OR SEE BELOW.***

+### LeetCode Record - Public.xlsx
+A spreadsheet I used to track my progress that shows a graph of your progrses by day and cumulatively for Mediums and Hards.
+Make sure to download and keep it separate if you wish to use this file.

 ## Files to Note
 ### Runnable Files
 - [`Progress_Updater.ipynb`](Progress_Updater.ipynb) - File to run to update your README.md file